joalon/joalon.se/_posts/2020-04-06-Playing-tic-tac-toe-with-an-rl-agent.md

 ## Implementing the game
 First I needed to actually write the game the agent was going to play.
 I chose tic-tac-toe since it's an easy game which can be extended to later play on a 5-by-5 board which offers more tactical possibilities and doesn't draw as easily as the 3-by-3.

 Enter the class TicTacToe which holds the board state and has methods to manipulate it.
 The board is basically just a list of lists: `board = [[".", ".", "."], [".", ".", "."], [".", ".", "."]]`.
-I chose to represent state as something like FEN-position notation in chess, the first state is `3/3/3` and can look like this after a few moves: `1o1/xox/1x1`, and I
+I chose to represent state as something like FEN-position notation in chess, the first state is `3/3/3` and can look like this after a few moves: `1o1/xox/1x1`, which looks like this:

 ![TicTacToe state example](/images/rl-tictactoe-agent/state-example.jpg)

 This is encapsulated in the `TicTacToe` class, which has a move function as well as `game_ended` function which is called when a move ends in a winning/losing state.
-I put this class into a tictactoe.py module.
+I put this class into the tictactoe.py module.

 To play it I added a HumanAgent class (inherits from TicTacToeAgent) which asks the player for input.
 These live in their own module, agents.py.